The Japanese American Storytelling Program

 He is a well-sought after speaker in Tokyo and also is a professor at the NUCB Graduate School of Business.
 He earned his MBA at Harvard Business School and his bachelor’s degree at UC Berkeley.

-Roy Tomizawa (Tokyo) – Honored by the Emperor, Hired by the US Navy: How a Japanese Issei Navigated the Turbulent Waves of Early 20th Century America (in English)
+Roy Tomizawa (Tokyo, Japan) – Honored by the Emperor, Hired by the US Navy: How a Japanese Issei Navigated the Turbulent Waves of Early 20th Century America (in English)

 This is not a story about incarceration or racial discrimination.
 It is a story of an extraordinary immigrant from Fukushima that highlights the great trends of the time at the turn of the century and through World War II.
 Nikkei Sansei Roy Tomizawa’s grandfather Kiyoshi immigrated to the U.S. and achieved many things: Pre-war establishment of San Francisco’s Japanese YMCA, serving for America as a Japanese teacher, and post-war work helping Japanese immigrants naturalize to be American citizens.
 Tune in to hear about the life of a man who ventured from one world to another and lived a quiet life of conviction that impacted the lives of hundreds, if not tens of thousands over the decades after his passing.